Our Vision

 Nova Vita hosted its first event in recognition of International Women’s Day to raise funds to support Nova Vita programs and services.

-Nova Vita held its first Men in Heels: Standing Tall Together Against Domestic Violence event.
-This event continues today with all proceeds going directly to support our residential services.
+Nova Vita held its first Men in Heels: Standing Tall Together Against Domestic Violence event, with all proceeds going directly to support our residential services.
 In the same year, through the financial support of the Ontario Trillium Foundation, we began the Hairspray Project; a collaboration with local salon professionals to provide crucial information about the impacts of domestic violence and how to recognize the signs of domestic violence.